 A number of trainees of the fellowship program subsequently joined the WUMS Neuropathology Division staff (Drs.
 Fulling, Schmidt, Clark, Roth, Carroll, Perrin, Dahiya).
 Many of our past trainees have contributed extensively to the advancement of diagnostic neuropathology and translational or basic neurobiologic research.
 A number have received awards for meritorious research at national meetings.

 The second year is primarily for research.
 A wide spectrum of both clinical and neuroscience research opportunities exist within the division and the medical school environment.
 The second year offers the individual a chance to begin or expand upon a specific area of investigation with the aim of developing a viable, ongoing research program.
 Some fellows have extended their time in the lab and the program can be tailored to individual needs depending on the candidate’s long-term career goals, availability of an appropriate mentor, and funding.
+During the second year of fellowship, fellows also cover the first year during three weeks of that fellow’s vacation time.
+We also ask the second year fellows to pick up one autopsy each week for the first 6 months to maintain skills and to relieve some of the clinical burdens for the first year fellows.
 Prior fellows from Washington University have uniformly passed their Neuropathology Boards, secured desirable faculty positions, and pursued successful careers.

 Robert E. Schmidt, MD, PhD